oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ${SRCDIR}/kubernetes/samples/scripts/create-oracle-db-service/stop-db-service.sh
    ```

-4. If you have set up the Traefik ingress rule to the WebLogic console.
+4. If you have set up the Traefik Ingress rule to the WebLogic Server Console.
    ```
    kubectl delete -f $WORKDIR/console-ingress.yaml
    ```